barmstrong/bitcoin-android/README.md

 Contributing
 ------------

-Feel free to fork and send pull requests.
+Feel free to fork and send [pull requests](http://help.github.com/fork-a-repo/).
 Contributions welcome.

 TODO
 ----

-* optionally require a pin code to send money?
+* optionally require a pin code to send money for additional security?
 * ability to generate more than one receive address
 * make backup to the cloud optional for those who want the privacy
 * move to a "thin client" implementation instead of storing the entire blockchain (this will become necessary as the blockchain grows over time)
 * make an easy link to the Bitcoin Faucet for people to get a few coins on the device when they first try it
-* clicking a [bitcoin link](https://en.bitcoin.it/wiki/URI_Scheme) in the mobile browser should open the send money screen (with fields filled in)
+* clicking a [bitcoin link](https://en.bitcoin.it/wiki/URI_Scheme) in the mobile browser should open the send money screen (with fields filled in) using Android intents

 Credits
 -------